Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 * **2023 College Scholarship of University of Chinese Academy of Sciences** (only 17 students win this scholarship among 220 recommended postgraduate students), at CASIA, by University of Chinese Academy of Sciences
 * **2022 Huawei "AI Education Base" Scholarship** (only 20 students win this scholarship among 3 colleges), at BUPT, by Ministry of Education of China and Huawei AI Education Base Joint Working Group
 * **2021 China National Encouragement Scholarship** (My Rank: 8/522, 1.53%), at BUPT, by Ministry of Education of China
+* **Haohan Scholarship and Grants**, at BUPT, by Beijing Haohan DATA Technology Co., Ltd.

 **Awards**
 * **2022 National First Prize** of China Collegiate Computing Contest-Artificial Intelligence Innovation (only 7 teams win the first prize among 3,442 teams, Team Leader)